 There were a number of ways in which this book fell short for me.
 One of the places where he lost me was the idea of “don’t try”.
 Trying for the sake of personal growth is very different from trying to keep up with the Joneses.
-Manson argues that “everything worthwhile in life is won through surmounting the associated negative experience”, and while this may sometimes be the case, I doubt the veracity of this as a broad generalization.
+Manson argues that “everything worthwhile in life is won through surmounting the associated negative experience”.
+While this may sometimes be the case, I doubt the veracity of this as a broad generalization.
 There are some valid messages about things like values that get watered down by somewhat cavalier examples.

-The ticket to emotional health, like that to physical health, comes from eating your veggies – that is, accepting the bland and mundane truths of life….
-This vegetable course will taste bad at first.
+The ticket to emotional health, like that to physical health, comes from eating your veggies – that is, accepting the bland and mundane truths of life… This vegetable course will taste bad at first.
 Very bad.
 You will avoid accepting it… [But then] the knowledge and acceptance of your own mundane existence will actually free you to accomplish what you truly wish to accomplish.

-Manson touches on what sounds like his own entitled, bratty past.
-I get the sense, though, that in the present tense he’s not necessarily someone I would want to spend a lot of time with.
-He explains that if his wife gets dolled up for a night out and he doesn’t like her fashion choices, he will come right out and tell her, “because honesty is more important to me than feeling good all the time”.
-In my mind, there is honest, and then there’s asshole, and the difference lies in consideration of the other person’s feelings.
+Manson talks about what sounds like his own entitled, bratty past.
+I get the sense that, in the present tense, he’s not necessarily someone I’d want to spend much time with.
+He explains that if his wife gets dolled up for a night out and he doesn’t like her fashion choices, he’ll come right out and tell her, “because honesty is more important to me than feeling good all the time”.
+In my mind, there’s honest, and then there’s asshole, and the difference lies in consideration of the other person’s feelings.